-Up to 4 windows can be shown on the screen in a 2x2 grid, but if you need a larger view, you can make a window twice as big, or maximise it to take up the whole screen.
-You can also move windows to an external screen which can show a further 4 windows.
+Up to 4 windows can be shown on each screen in a 2x2 grid making eight in total, but if you need a larger view, you can make a window twice as big, or maximise it to take up the whole screen.
+You can also move windows to an external screen each of which can show a further 4 windows.
 Some possible window sizes/positions are shown below.